SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/miscelenea/core/core_components.rst

 * You can instantiate register, combinatorial logic and component inside them.
 * You don't have to play with ``process``\ /\ ``@always`` that limit the scope of assignment of signals
 * | Everything work by reference, which allow many manipulation.
-  | For example you can give to a function an bus as argument, then the function can internaly read/write it.
+  | For example you can give to a function an bus as argument, then the function can internally read/write it.
   | You can also return a Component, a Bus, are anything else from scala the scala world.

 RGB to gray